avdstaaij/gdpc-enhancements/README.md

 # GDPC enhancements

-This repository contains avdstaaij's enhancements to [GDPC](https://github.com/nilsgawlik/gdmc_http_client_python) 5.0.
+This repository contains various enhancements to [GDPC](https://github.com/nilsgawlik/gdmc_http_client_python) 5.0.

 In time, some or all of these enhancements may be integrated into the main GDPC package.

-Quick example:
+## Quick example

 ```python
 buildArea = getBuildArea()